Battle of Biesingen

-The Battle of Biesingen was a battle of the War of the First Coalition on 17 November 1793 at Biesingen, now a district of Blieskastel.
-It occurred between a Prussian force under General Friedrich Adolf von Kalckreuth and a French one under General Louis-Lazare Hoche, ending in a Prussian victory.
+The Battle of Biesingen took place during the War of the First Coalition on 17 November 1793 at Biesingen, now a district of Blieskastel.
+It occurred between a Prussian force under General Friedrich Adolf von Kalckreuth and a French one (mainly new conscripts) under General Louis-Lazare Hoche, ending in a Prussian victory.

 Course

 The French Army of the Moselle set off from its camp on the Saar in three columns on the morning of 17 November.
 Whilst two of the columns continued to Tholey and St. Ingbert, the third and strongest column turned towards Biesingen, where von Kalckreuth blocked the route between Biesingen and Blieskastel.

 The battle opened with heavy French artillery fire against the Prussian centre on the Hilscheider heights.
 At the same time 800 French infantry had crossed the Blies at Blieskastel to attack the Prussian right flank, but thanks to a patrol this attempt to flank the Prussians failed.
 They held out until reinforcements arrived and forced the French to retreat.
 In an attempt to break through the Prussian left flank, general Lombard had advanced through the Hilscheider forest.
 After a first musket volley, the Prussians and their allies charged into a bayonet attack, with Lombard and several other French officers captured.